ConjureLabs/route/README.md

 });
 ```

-Note that this is default behavoir.
-If you want to override that, [see how to below](https://github.com/ConjureLabs/route#changing-default-options).
-You can make a page public via:
+Note that the default behavior is to not restrict access.
+But if you want to be explicit, you can set `requireAuthentication` to `false`:

 ```js
 const route = new Route({